jasongfleischer/defunct-website-argo-navis/_posts/2020-02-01-Were-the-80s-or-90s-better-at-making-classic-movies.md

 ---
 title: "Did the 80s or the 90s have better movies?"
-descripton: "I want to test a theory that the mid 80s (specifically 84-86) were unusually good at generating classic/iconic.
+description: "I want to test a theory that the mid 80s (specifically 84-86) were unusually good at generating classic/iconic.
 Or do I just think so because that's my teen years?"
 toc: false
 comments: true
+layout: post
 hide: false
-search_exclude: flase
+search_exclude: false
 categories: [movies,matlab]
+author: Jason Fleischer
 ---

+# 80s v 90s

 This is a stupid project I did in 2015.
 After I got in an argument with friends about movies, I used MATLAB to webscrape data off of IMDB to argue that 80s movies rule.
 Then I copy/pasted the .m file into a document, and put the rendered plots into the document to make a psuedo-notebook, like the cool kids who used Mathematica got to play with.